hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 New tests that create objects should make sure to update the maximum item numbers in the calls to `delete_objects_by_type()` in `web_test_setup_cleanup.cleanup_objects()`

+Each test class uses either the regular user (`{user}-wiu1`) or the super user (`{user}-wiu2`) profile.
+There is currently no setup to use both.
+Established practice is to put both the `TestWeb<Page>RegularUser` and `TestWeb<Page>SuperUser` classes in the same file, `test_web_<page>.py`.

 ## Writing Tests

 The `cls.gvar` variable, which is assigned in `web_test_setup_cleanup.setup()`, contains server and user information read from various `.yaml` configuration files.
 This includes the locations of the firefox profiles and the user credentials for the sample users.

 The `web_test_assertions` module contains a set of functions that should be callable within a `TestCase` class and raise the proper errors on failure.
 These functions access the cloudscheduler database via the `list` command and can test if objects were properly created in the database.
 However, they are extremely slow compared to assertions using Selenium selectors, and therefore should be used only once per test.
+In cases where the object being asserted is only available in a group context, all the assertions take a `group` argument (which should typically be `gvar['base_group']`, see "Test Profiles"), which only needs to be specified in these cases.

 ## Page Objects